nylonee/unity-standard-shader-mobile/README.md

 ## Important Notes
  * Doesn't support shadow casting
  * No other lighting (except lightmaps) are passed in.
 If you need more lighting options, consider using a different shader.
- * Normal mapping requires phong light to be on